-Bank of America’s roots extend as far back as 240 years, although the bank didn’t begin offering credit cards until 1958.
+Bank of America’s roots stretch back over 240 years, although the bank didn’t begin offering credit cards until 1958.
 These days, Bank of America offers a range of popular personal and business credit cards, as well as home loans, auto loans, checking and savings accounts and other financial products.
 Bank of America also offers secured credit cards for bad credit.

-According to the latest Nilson report, Bank of America has the 7th largest credit card portfolio around the world.
+According to a 2021 Nilson report, Bank of America has the 7th largest credit card portfolio around the world.

 Popular Bank of America credit cards include:

-Advantages of this card issuer: Bank of America may not be as popular as some other credit card issuers, but they offer a range of popular rewards cards for people with every type of credit profile.
-This includes a few secured credit cards that are ranked as some of the best available, specifically the Bank of America® Unlimited Cash Rewards Secured.
+Advantages of this card issuer: Bank of America offers a range of popular rewards cards for people with every type of credit profile.
+This includes a few secured credit cards that we find highly valuable, specifically the Bank of America® Unlimited Cash Rewards Secured*.

-Having a Bank of America Credit Card can be especially advantageous if you already have a banking relationship with the company, thanks to the Preferred Rewards program.
-When your qualified accounts reach certain balances, you’ll be eligible for boosted credit card rewards (among other perks, like lower interest rates on loans and higher interest rates on savings accounts).
+Having a Bank of America credit card can be especially advantageous if you already have a relationship with the bank, thanks to the Preferred Rewards program.
+When you reach certain balances in qualifying accounts, you’ll be eligible for boosted credit card rewards (among other perks, like lower interest rates on loans and higher interest rates on savings accounts).

-Barclays (formerly known as “Barclaycard”) was originally founded in London in 1736, and the bank has grown by leaps and bounds since then.
-While still based in the U.K, Barclays offers a range of banking products in the United States.
-Options include credit cards for consumers, high-yield savings accounts and more.
+Barclays (formerly known as “Barclaycard”) was originally founded in London in the 18th century, and the bank has grown by leaps and bounds since then.
+While still based in the U.K, Barclays offers a range of banking products in the United States, including credit cards for consumers, high-yield savings accounts and more.

 Popular credit cards from this card issuer:

-Advantages of this card issuer: Barclays is known for offering a broad range of co-branded credit cards alongside travel brands like JetBlue, Carnival Cruises, Choice Privileges and Frontier Airlines.
+Advantages of this card issuer: Barclays is known for offering a broad range of co-branded credit cards alongside travel brands like JetBlue, Carnival Cruises, Wyndham and Frontier Airlines.

-Capital One has branched out to offer various financial services and products, including checking and savings accounts, auto loans, business loans and more.
+Capital One also offers various financial services and products, including checking and savings accounts, auto loans, business loans and more.

 Popular Capital One credit cards include:

-Advantages of this card issuer: Capital One offers a range of credit cards geared to nearly any type of consumer.
-In fact, this card issuer offers both credit card and charge card options for businesses, cash back credit cards, travel credit cards, secured credit cards for bad credit and card options geared to people with fair credit.
+Advantages of this card issuer: Capital One offers a range of credit cards for nearly any type of consumer.
+In fact, this card issuer offers credit cards for businesses, cash back credit cards, travel credit cards, secured credit cards for bad credit and card options for people with fair credit.

-Chase was founded in 1799, and both Alexander Hamilton and Aaron Burr are a part of its storied history.
+Chase traces its roots to a predecessor bank that opened in 1799 in New York.
 When it comes to credit card issuers, Chase is a force to be reckoned with.

-Not only does this financial institution boast the largest credit card portfolio of any card issuer worldwide, but they also have more than 4,700 physical bank branches nationwide.
-Chase credit card products are also some of the most popular of all time.
-The institution also offers a range of financial products, including home loans, auto loans and checking and savings accounts.
+Not only does this financial institution boast the largest credit card portfolio of any card issuer worldwide, but it also has more than 4,700 physical bank branches nationwide.
+Aside from its popular credit card products, the institution also offers a range of financial products, including home loans, auto loans and checking and savings accounts.

 Popular Chase credit cards include:

 Advantages of this card issuer: Chase credit cards are some of the most coveted out there, and it’s mostly due to their affiliation with the Chase Ultimate Rewards program.
-This versatile program lets cardholders redeem their rewards for cash back, statement credits, gift cards or travel through the Chase portal.
-Premier Chase travel credit cards also let users transfer their points to Chase airline and hotel partners like British Airways, Southwest Rapid Rewards, Marriott Bonvoy and World of Hyatt.
+This versatile program lets you redeem rewards for cash back, statement credits, gift cards or travel through the Chase portal.
+Premier Chase travel credit cards also let you transfer points to Chase airline and hotel partners like British Airways, Southwest Rapid Rewards, Marriott Bonvoy and World of Hyatt.

-Citi was founded in 1811, so the financial institution has been in operation for more than 200 years.
-The bank also has the third-largest credit card portfolio in the world and the second-largest portfolio in the U.S., behind Chase.
+Citi was founded in 1812, so the financial institution has been in operation for more than 200 years and currently has the third-largest credit card portfolio in the world.

 Citi offers personal credit cards, banking and wealth management services and more.
-They’re known for their high-yield online savings accounts in addition to their card offerings.
+It’s known for high-yield online savings accounts in addition to credit card offerings.

 Popular Citi credit cards include:

 Advantages of this card issuer: Citi offers one of the most popular cash back credit cards today, the Citi® Double Cash Card.
-The card issuer also offers cards that earn points in the popular Citi ThankYou Rewards program, which lets cardholders use points for cash back, gift cards, travel through the Citi portal or transfers to Citi airline and hotel partners.
+But this card issuer also offers cards that earn points in the popular Citi ThankYou Rewards program, which you can redeem for cash back, gift cards, travel through the Citi portal or transfers to Citi airline and hotel partners.

-Discover was established in 1985 and is both a card issuer and a credit card network.
-Since the company’s inception, Discover has expanded to offer personal credit cards, business credit cards, online banking products, personal loans, home loans and even student loans.
+Discover was established as a credit card company in 1985 and is both a card issuer and a credit card network.
+Today, Discover offers personal credit cards, business credit cards, online banking products, personal loans, home loans and even student loans.

-When it comes to Discover credit cards, this issuer stands out because they let you get pre-qualified for all their card products without a hard inquiry on your credit report.
+When it comes to Discover credit cards, this issuer stands out because you can get pre-qualified for all card products without a hard inquiry on your credit report.

 Popular Discover credit cards include:

 Advantages of this card issuer: All Discover credit cards come with no annual fee and no foreign transaction fees, which is a major plus.
-Discover’s Cashback Match program also doubles the rewards new cardmembers earn during their first year.
+Discover’s Cashback Match program also doubles the rewards you’ll earn during your first year.